ERATOMMSD/FalStar-MAB/README.md

-#Overview
+# Overview
 This is a falsification tool for black-box model.

-# Interface
+## Interface
-## Input from users
+### Input from users

 user is requested to specify the specification ID, algorithm, and repeating times.

-specification ID:
+specification ID: select one or more specification ID from the Column 'Spec' of Table 5 or Table 6. use '_' for subscript, and '^' for superscript. use semicolon if there are multiple specifications. e.g.: AT1_1; AT5_5^3

 algorithm: "Breach", "MAB_e" or "MAB_u".
+use semicolon if you want to run multiple algorithms. e.g.: Breach;MAB_u

-repeating times: an integer.
+repeating times: an integer (<= 30).

+# Install
+## Prepare
+1. make sure that Matlab directory is in your system path.
+Mac OS:  write to ~/.bash_profile
+Linux:  write to ~/.bashrc

+export PATH=$PATH:[your Matlab path]/bin
+and restart the console.

+sanity check: type 'matlab' in commandline and you can open Matlab

+2. Python 2.7

+## Install
+Download the package and unzip it.

 # Usage:
-Run './run.py' and follow the instructions.
+Run './falstar.py' and follow the instructions.